-- Try to use a hospital that is designated as an “Age-Friendly Health System”.
-These hospitals are committed to providing appropriate, evidence-based care for seniors, and causing no harm.
-Additionally, these hospitals have committed to considering the desires of seniors and their families.
+Importantly, try to use a hospital that is designated as an “Age-Friendly Health System”.
+These hospitals commit to providing appropriate, evidence-based care for seniors, and causing no harm.
+Additionally, these hospitals commit to considering the desires of seniors and their families.
 Visit the IHI website to see the list of the thousands of hospital systems deemed friendly to seniors.
 Additionally, you can search online with the term “acute care for elders” and the name of your city or hospital to learn about programs and policies regarding senior care.

 Get the most out of medical appointments.

 - If possible, attend appointments with your loved one, providing a second set of ears, asking questions, and providing support.

 - If you cannot attend in person, you can attend via phone or video.
 Ask your loved one to call you as the appointment starts, letting you listen in and ask questions as needed.
 But let the doctor know about these plans.

 - You or your loved one should record each medical appointment with a phone.
 Listening to the conversation later will help everyone remember details discussed.
 Additionally, the recording can easily be shared with others.
 But ask for permission before recording.
 For more information, read Should You Record Medical Appointments?